 Best Belfast Bars

 The Empire: Just round the corner, the Empire is a lively music venue with great live music Thurs-Sun.
 Tribute acts are a common feature every Friday.
 Great comedy every Tuesday.
+3 minutes walk

 The Crown Bar: Owned by the National Trust, the Crown bar is a must see.
 Whether you're having a Guinness or a coke you'll be amazed by the ornate decor of this original Victorian Gin Palace.
+10 - 15 minutes walk

 The John Hewitt: The place to go to find cultural and artistic expression with a great atmosphere.
 Live music most nights.

 The Duke of York: This busy pub is worth a visit for the Guinness alone.
 Very popular with locals and visitors alike.
 Famous for the throngs of people who stand outside on the cobbled streets surrounded by blooming flower baskets.
 Traditional music on Sunday afternoons.
 45 minutes walk £4 - £5 taxi